Regularization with Latent Space Virtual Adversarial Training: Conclusion

 \section{Conclusion}

-We focused on the local constraint of VAT: VAT can generate adversarial perturbation only within a very small area around the input data point.
+We focused on the local constraint of VAT: VAT can generate adversarial perturbation only within a very small area around the input data point with fixed magnitude.
 In order to circumvent this constraint, we proposed LVAT in which computing and injecting perturbation are done in the latent space.
 Since adversarial examples in LVAT are generated via the latent space, they are more flexible than those in the original VAT, which led to more effective consistency regularization and better classification performance as a result.
-To the best of our knowledge, this work is the first to introduce the latent space in the context of consistency regularization.
 We compared LVAT with VAT and other state-of-the-art methods in supervised and semi-supervised scenarios for a classification task in SVHN and CIFAR-10 datasets (both with and without data-augmentation).
 Our evaluation indicates that LVAT outperforms state-of-the-art methods in terms of classification accuracy in different scenarios.